pmillart/virtual-partner-bootcamp/Teams Developer/Day3/Exercise 05.md

 ![](images/user-profile.png)

-Choose on of the users you setup with a profile and copy the id value (without the quotes.
+Choose one of the users you setup with a profile and copy the id value (without the quotes.
 Open a new tab to Graph Explorer and run the following query to validate you can get the users profile information.
 Replace the {id} with the value you previously copied.
 Then click Run Query.
 You should see one user with their respective responsibilities & skills listed.
 [https://graph.microsoft.com/v1.0/users/{id}?$select=userPrincipalName,displayName,skills,responsibilities](https://graph.microsoft.com/v1.0/users/{id}?$select=userPrincipalName,displayName,skills,responsibilities)